-In my tradition, the Coyote is the Spirit Keeper of the South.
+In my tradition, the Coyote is the spirit keeper of the South.
 It is his time of year on the Medicine Wheel.
 The Coyote is the one who shows you the things that you do not want to look at.
 In this way, he is the true healer.
 He is the trickster in that he often tricks you to see the things you do not want to look at.
-He makes you think you are moving toward one thing and then you end up with something totally different.
+He makes you think you are moving toward one thing and then you end up with something totally

 Coyote Medicine is often feared because people often preconceive that he is going to show them something terrible and dark about themselves.
 And while the Coyote does sometimes show you some things that are not pleasant, I noticed a totally different tendency at our Summer Solstice Ceremonies this year.